HibaFatima999/10pearls/Selenium Assignment/README.md

 If Daraz updates its:

-HTML element structure
+-HTML element structure

-Class names or IDs
+-Class names or IDs

-XPaths or CSS selectors
+-XPaths or CSS selectors

-Page flow or navigation
+-Page flow or navigation

 then the locators in our POM classes may break, causing: